-4. Introduce a few guides to foster rigour in planning project plans often suffer from an incongruity among three key variables: a) the population to be reached, b) the results to be achieved, and c) the resources available to do the work.
+4. Introduce a few guides to foster rigour.
+Planning often suffers from an incongruity among three variables: a) the population to be reached, b) the results to be achieved, and c) the resources available to do the work.

 Exciting and far-reaching results might appear in a plan but without the resources to bring them about, or without clarity over who will experience these results.
 A plan might set out an impressive call for resources to implement a set of activities and it might identify a set of beneficiaries, yet it might not be clear what results are being claimed.

-5.Keep it real; don’t get tied up in RBM theory and “scientistic” approaches.
+5.Keep it real.
 Design support must be geared to the specifics of the audience – the setting, the kinds of activities and results anticipated, and the most immediate applications of RBM contemplated.

 Centering training sessions around cases, real or hypothetical, is a good way to temper the burden of new theory.
 Often, we find, the best way to learn a new concept is to back into it through practice.